AliceO2Group/O2Physics/Tutorials/PWGLF/Strangeness/README.md

 * `strangeness_step2.cxx` Apply PID selections on V0 daughter tracks
 * `strangeness_step3.cxx` Check the MC information of the V0s and verify with the PID information of daughter tracks

+The introduction and hands-on sessions can be found here: https://indico.cern.ch/event/1326201/

 ## PbPb
 This repository contains the code to analyse cascade particles in Pb-Pb collisions.
 The tutorial revolves around two aspects: